Sunday, June 29, 2025

-227 baskets of 202 needed for the quilt are now complete.
 My baskets are trimmed to 4.25" vs. the recommended 4.5" unfinished block due to wonkiness.
 52.5" x 64.5" finished is the quilt pattern size.
-I'll be cutting the rest of the baskets pieces this week and then see what that makes before I decide on the larger than suggested quilt size.
+I'll be cutting the two baskets pieces this week!
+I'll also need to cut the filler block spots for the ends.
+The two white pieces of paper at the bottom is where the last two baskets will land.

 Slow Sunday Stitching